 Songfacts: Is Stoughton a little town?

 Lori: It's not a little town.
 It's funny, it seems like a little town, but we have like 30,000 people living here, which I don't think is considered a little town.
 I'm not sure, though.
 Some people say, "Oh, I grew up in a town of 1,500 people."
 So I guess we're not so little.
-But a lot of people stay in town, in this town.
+But a lot of people stay in this town.
 You know, my husband and I both grew up here and a lot of our friends from high school still live here.
 So we know all the police officers and all the firefighters, and it just seems like a small town, I guess, because of that.

 Songfacts: That's one thing that kind of struck me, because the people I know, like my friends in Summerville, for instance, you go out with them and everybody knows each other even though they're all 35 years old, and they've all grown up there.